ryder720/ryderja/README.md

-# My New Website & Project Portfolio
+# Personal Website & Project Portfolio (GitHub Pages)

-This is a starter template for a personal website and project portfolio, designed to be hosted on GitHub Pages.
-It's set up to help you showcase your web app projects.
+Starter template for showcasing web app projects, hosted on GitHub Pages.

 ## Structure

+Key files and directories:
-- `index.html`: The main landing page of your site.
-Edit this to introduce yourself and list your projects.
+- `index.html`: Main landing page (project showcase).
-- `css/style.css`: Main stylesheet for your website.
-Customize it to match your personal brand.
-- `js/script.js`: Main JavaScript file for any global interactivity on your site.
+- `professional.html`: Professional information, resume, and contact.
+- `css/style.css`: Site-wide styles.
+- `js/script.js`: Global JavaScript.
 - `projects/`: This directory is where you'll place your individual web app projects.
-    - Each project should ideally reside in its own subdirectory (e.g., `projects/my-first-app/`).
+    - Each project should be in its own sub-directory (e.g., `projects/my-cool-app/`).
-    - Each project should have its own `index.html` (or equivalent entry point).
+    - Each project needs an `index.html` (or similar entry point).

-## How to Add a New Project
+## Adding a New Project

-1.  **Create a Project Folder:**
-    Inside the `projects/` directory, create a new folder for your project (e.g., `my-awesome-app`).
+1.  **Create Project Folder:** In `projects/`, add a new folder (e.g., `projects/my-new-app/`).
     ```
     projects/
     └── my-awesome-app/